chrysn/aiocoap/README.rst

 * RFC7641_ (Observe): Reordering, re-registration, and active cancellation are missing.
 * RFC7959_ (Blockwise): Multicast exceptions missing.
+* draft-ietf-core-etch-04_: Only registry entries added, but that should be all that's neede on the library side.

 If something described by one of the standards but not implemented, it is considered a bug; please file at the `github issue tracker`_.
 (If it's not on